guolei0601/scrapy-grap-joke/README.md

 # scrapy-grap-joke
 A source code to  grap jokes from a  joke site.
 The code use scrapy framework ,so if you want to let it work ,you should install scrapy.
 The database is my local database .
-You should create your own database, and change the setting.py and the db configure.
+You should create your own database and change the setting.py the db configure.
 There is only one table in the database .
 In my project , it calls joke_detail. the sql is :

 CREATE TABLE `joke_detail` (